Flood Advisory issued for Valencia by NWS - NewsBreak

 weather.gov

+Effective: 2022-08-03 19:55:00 MDT Expires: 2022-08-03 22:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Target Area: Socorro; Torrance FLOOD ADVISORY IN EFFECT UNTIL 1115 PM MDT THIS EVENING * WHAT...Arroyo and small stream flooding caused by excessive rainfall is expected. * WHERE...A portion of central New Mexico, including the following counties, Lincoln, Socorro and Torrance. * WHEN...Until 1115 PM MDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - At 913 PM MDT, Doppler radar indicated heavy rain due to thunderstorms drifting west to northwest from near Corona to Willard and Gran Quivira.
+This will cause arroyo and small stream flooding.
+Up to 1.5 inches of rain have fallen over parts of the area. - Additional rainfall amounts up to 0.75 inches are expected over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include The Gallinas Mountains, State Road 42 from Corona to Willard, and State Road 55 around Gran Quivira, - This includes the following highways Highway 60 near Mile Marker 220...and near Mile Marker 223. - http://www.weather.gov/safety/flood

-Special Weather Statement issued for Central Highlands, Estancia Valley, South Central Highlands by NWS
+Special Weather Statement issued for Eastern Lincoln County, South Central Highlands by NWS

-Effective: 2022-08-03 13:33:00 MDT Expires: 2022-08-03 18:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
-Accumulations of small hail on roads can create very slick and hazardous driving conditions.
-Heavy rains will cause water to pond on roads and in low spots.
-Fast running water will quickly fill arroyos and ditches.
-Target Area: Central Highlands; Estancia Valley; South Central Highlands A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF SOUTH CENTRAL TORRANCE COUNTY THROUGH 615 PM MDT At 556 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles northeast of Gran Quivira, or 24 miles northwest of Corona.
-This storm was nearly stationary.
-HAZARD...Wind gusts up to 50 mph and half inch hail.
+Effective: 2022-08-03 19:55:00 MDT Expires: 2022-08-03 21:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Eastern Lincoln County; South Central Highlands; South Central Mountains A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF NORTHEASTERN LINCOLN COUNTY THROUGH 900 PM MDT At 833 PM MDT, Doppler radar was tracking a strong thunderstorm 20 miles southeast of Corona, moving west at 20 mph.
+HAZARD...Wind gusts of 50 to 55 mph and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This storm will remain over mainly rural areas of south central Torrance County.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPH
+This storm will remain over mainly rural areas of northeastern Lincoln County.
+MAX HAIL SIZE...0.88 IN MAX WIND GUST...55 MPH

 Comments / 0